One-Language/Document/en/core-manage-plugins.md

-Plugins are how asdf knows how to handle different tools like Node.js, Ruby, Elixir etc.
+Plugins are how One knows how to handle different tools like Node.js, Ruby, Elixir etc.

 See [Creating Plugins](plugins-create) for the plugin API used to support more tools.